Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 Jessie Matthews as a boy in 'First A Girl'.

-Jessie Margaret Matthews was born on March 11 in 1907, in a small, cramped and overcrowded flat above a Butcher’s shop in Soho’s Berwick Street.
-She was the sixth of eleven children and her father was a costermonger in the market for which Berwick Street is still famous.
-Twenty years later, with elocution lessons removing her natural cockney accent, the saucer-eyed actress was to take the West End by storm.
+Born on March 11 in 1907 in a small, cramped and overcrowded flat above a Butcher’s shop in Soho’s Berwick Street, Matthews was the sixth of eleven children.
+Her father was a costermonger in the market for which Berwick Street is still famous.
+Twenty years later, with elocution lessons having removed her natural cockney accent, the saucer-eyed actress was taking the West End by storm.

 berwick-street-market-1933